Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </installmedia>

-The installmedia is only available for OEM image types that includes the request to create an installation media.
+The installmedia is only available for OEM image types that include the request to create an installation media.

 10.4 Build a Container Image